A Full-Service Spa

 Waxing cannot be performed if you have had laser skin resurfacing within the past year.

-Waxing cannot be performed if you have had a physician administered peel within the past two (2) years.
+Waxing cannot be performed if you have had a physician administer peel within the past two (2) years.

-Women may experience extra sensitivity to waxing up to a week prior to the beginning of their period.
+Women may experience extra sensitivity to waxing up to a week before the beginning of their period.

 Sunburned or irritated areas cannot be waxed